tiprankstipranks

 We are subject to interest rate risk.

 Our earnings and cash flows are largely dependent upon our net interest income.
 Interest rates are highly sensitive to many factors that are beyond our control, including general economic conditions and policies of various governmental and regulatory agencies and, in particular, the Federal Reserve.
-Changes in monetary policy, including changes in interest rates, could influence not only the interest we receive on loans and investments and the amount of interest we pay on deposits and borrowings, but such changes could also affect (i) our ability to originate loans and obtain deposits; (ii) the fair value of our financial assets and liabilities; and (iii) the average duration of our mortgage portfolio and other interest-earning assets.
-As of January 29, 2025, the date of the FOMC's most recent meeting, the target range for the federal funds rate was 4.25% to 4.50%, which is down from the recent peak of 5.25% to 5.50% prior to the FOMC meeting in September 2024.
-It remains uncertain whether the FOMC will further reduce the target range for the federal funds rate to stimulate economic activity and promote job growth or leave the rate at its relatively elevated level for an additional prolonged period of time.
-Earnings could also be adversely affected if the interest rates received on loans and other investments fall more quickly than the interest rates paid on deposits and other borrowings.
+Changes in monetary policy, including changes in interest rates, could influence not only the interest we receive on loans and investments and the amount of interest we pay on deposits and borrowings, but such changes could affect (i) our ability to originate loans and obtain deposits; (ii) the fair value of our financial assets and liabilities; and (iii) the average duration of our mortgage portfolio and other interest-earning assets.
+As of January 28, 2026, the date of the FOMC's most recent meeting, the target range for the federal funds rate was 3.50% to 3.75%, which is down from the peak of 5.25% to 5.50% prior to the FOMC meeting in September 2024.
+Despite direct pressure from the President and the anticipated change in the Chair of the Federal Reserve, it remains uncertain whether the FOMC will further reduce the target range for the federal funds rate to stimulate economic activity and promote job growth or leave the rate at its current level for an additional period of time.
+Earnings could be adversely affected if the interest rates received on loans and other investments fall more quickly than the interest rates paid on deposits and other borrowings.
 The Corporation's interest rate risk profile is such that, generally, a higher yield curve adds to income while a lower yield curve has a negative impact on earnings.
 Our most significant interest rate risk may result from timing differences in the maturity and re-pricing characteristics of assets and liabilities, changes in the shape of the yield curve, and the potential exercise of explicit or embedded options.
-Although management believes it has implemented effective asset and liability management strategies, including the potential use of derivatives as hedging instruments, to reduce the potential effects of changes in interest rates on our results of operations, any substantial, unexpected, prolonged change in market interest rates could have a material adverse effect on our financial condition and results of operations, and any related economic downturn, especially domestically and in the regions in which we operate, may adversely affect our asset quality, deposit levels, loan demand and results of operations.
-Also, our interest rate risk modeling techniques and assumptions may not fully predict or capture the impact of actual interest rate changes on our balance sheet.
+Although management believes it has implemented effective asset and liability management strategies, including the use of derivatives as hedging instruments, to reduce the effects of changes in interest rates on our results of operations, any substantial, unexpected, prolonged change in market interest rates could have a material adverse effect on our financial condition and results of operations, and any related economic impact, especially domestically and in the regions in which we operate, may adversely affect our asset quality, deposit levels, loan demand and results of operations.
+Our interest rate risk modeling techniques and assumptions may not fully predict or capture the impact of actual interest rate changes on our balance sheet.

 Debt & Financing - Risk 10